Call: 01622 695520

 The aspects of the Regulations that most clearly apply in dentistry refer to the use and disposal of sharps (section 5).
 They follow the principles of the hierarchy of risk control measures set out in the COSHH (Control of Substances Hazardous to Health) but also require that employers consider additional risk control measures.
 These include:

 - Avoid the unnecessary use of sharps.
 Dental staff will always need to use needles, scalpels and other sharp instruments, but the employer should ensure they are only used when required, substituting needle-free equipment now available for certain medical procedures where appropriate.

 - Where it is not possible to avoid the use of medical sharps, the new Sharps Regulations require employers to use ‘safer sharps’ where it is ‘reasonably practicable’ to do so.
 The regulations define a safer sharp as one which incorporates features or mechanisms to prevent or minimise the risk of accidental injury.
-One such device is Ultra Safety Plus (Septodont), which features a protective sheath that locks into place after use, safely enclosing the needle and making recapping unnecessary.
+One such device is Ultra Safety Plus Twist (Septodont), which features a protective sheath that locks into place after use, safely enclosing the needle and making recapping unnecessary.

 When choosing a safer sharp, the Regulations state that the following factors should be considered:

 - the device must not compromise patient care;

 - the reliability of the device;